Shake It Off: Background and production

+Lyrics and music

-The lyrics of the song were inspired by the media scrutiny that Swift had experienced during her rise to stardom.
-In an interview with Rolling Stone in August 2014, Swift said about the song's inspiration: "I've had every part of my life dissected ...
+Swift was inspired to write "Shake It Off" by the media scrutiny on her image that she had experienced throughout her career.
+In an interview with Rolling Stone in August 2014, Swift said about the song's inspiration: "I've had every part of my life dissected. [...]
 When you live your life under that kind of scrutiny, you can either let it break you, or you can get really good at dodging punches.
-And when one lands, you know how to deal with it.
-And I guess the way that I deal with it is to shake it off."
-Discussing the song's message with NPR in October 2014, Swift said that "Shake It Off" represented her more mature perspectives from her previous single "Mean" (2010), which was also inspired by her detractors.
-According to Swift, if "Mean" was where she assumed victimhood, "Shake It Off" found her in a proactive stance to "take back the narrative, and have ... a sense of humor about people who kind of get under [her] skin – and not let them get under [her] skin".
+And when one lands, you know how to deal with it."
+From a songwriting point of view, Swift shared with NPR in October 2014 that she viewed "Shake It Off" as having a more mature perspective than her 2011 single "Mean", which was also inspired by her critics.
+Whereas "Mean" was written from a "victimized" perspective, "Shake It Off" depicted Swift in a proactive stance to "take back the narrative, and have [...] a sense of humor" about her detractors and their remarks.

-In the first verse of the song, Swift references her perceived image as a flirtatious woman with numerous romantic attachments: "I go on too many dates / But I can't make 'em stay / At least that's what people say."
-The lines in the chorus are arranged rhythmically to produce a catchy hook: "Cause the players gonna play, play, play, play, play / And the haters gonna hate, hate, hate, hate, hate / Baby, I'm just gonna shake, shake, shake, shake, shake."
-The spoken-word bridge opens with Swift asserting that the "dirty cheats of the world ... could have been getting down to this sick beat".
-The lyric "this sick beat" is trademarked to Swift by the U.S. Patent and Trademark Office.
+In the first verse, Swift references her perceived image as a flirtatious woman with serial romantic attachments: "I go on too many dates / But I can't make 'em stay / At least that's what people say."
+The lines in the choruses are arranged rhythmically to produce a catchy hook: "Cause the players gonna play, play, play, play, play / And the haters gonna hate, hate, hate, hate, hate / Baby, I'm just gonna shake, shake, shake, shake, shake."
+The bridge opens with Swift asserting that, among the "dirty cheats of the world, you could have been getting down to this sick beat", and sarcastically mentions her ex-lovers; the lyric "this sick beat" is trademarked to Swift by the U.S. Patent and Trademark Office.